Thank You Card >

 It’s your vacation, not theirs.
-As much as you think spending time with you while taking time off work is your family’s definition of the best-week-ever, you’re wrong.
+As much as you think spending time with you while taking time off work is your family’s definition of the best-week-ever, it’s probably not.
+Taking time off work and showing you around town is costing them time and money.
 Make sure to thank them for their hospitality (not to mention putting up with you).

 6. You turned out OK

 Are you semi-functioning adult?
 Can you go through a whole week and have a decent life without too many hiccups?
 Can you make yourself food?
 Or maybe afford to buy food all set and ready to be eaten?
 Can you take care of yourself?
 Someone other than you is responsible.
 If you turned out to be a semi-awesome to mega-awesome human, the likelihood that someone had something to do with it is pretty high.
 Mom & Dad?
 Your High school algebra teacher?
 Uncle Jerry?
 Let’s be honest, have you thanked them?
 Whoever it may be — let them know that you’re glad they helped make you, you.

 At the end of the day, there’s really no wrong reason to send a thank you note.
 People will almost always appreciate a card that shows gratitude towards something they’d done.
 Wouldn’t you love someone to randomly thank you for something?

 A few tips.

 - Be sincere.

 If you’re going to write a thank you note for something that isn’t typical (which you should) — be sincere.
 You don’t want to appear like you’re making a mockery or a joke of the situation.
 It doesn’t have to be super serious, but be sincere with your thanks.